 Sitting on our back deck relaxing after we did all our mooring jobs, we looked across the river and saw a German city.
 We looked further along and saw a bridge that we could walk over to get there.
 We couldn't pass up the idea of dinner in Germany, so we dressed and prepared for the long walk.
 The port captain and his wife were sitting in the shade near their office, and when we asked them some questions about how to best walk over, they suggested that it would be easier if the captain took us across the river in his motorboat.
 We happily agreed and suddenly found ourselves racing toward the city of Breisach am Rhein.

 We didn't recognize many words on the menu, and we could have used that phrasebook we left back on the boat.
-With some help from our waitress, who spoke a few English words, we asked for something typical of the region.
-We ordered a local wine without knowing whether it was going to be dry or sweet.
-We could have ordered glasses of beer the size of Texas, as our neighboring German diners, but since we feel now more French than German, we chose the wine.
+Instead, with help from our waitress, who spoke a few English words, we asked for something typical of the region.
+We ordered a local wine without knowing whether it would be dry or sweet.
+We could have ordered glasses of beer the size of Texas, like our neighboring German diners, but since we felt more French than German, we chose the wine.

-Dinner was good, not too strange considering that we didn't know what we were ordering, and we were able to pay with our Euros.
-About three hours after our German experience began, we decide to call a taxi.
+Dinner was good, not too strange considering that we didn't know what we were ordering, and we could pay with our Euros.
+We decided to call a taxi about three hours after our German experience began.
 We began to doubt that we could find our way back to our port in the dark, and we were already pretty exhausted from just trying to communicate.

-Our little adventures into Switzerland and Germany helped us appreciate the progress we have made in our French struggles.
+Our little adventures in Switzerland and Germany helped us appreciate our progress in our French struggles.
 Spending time in countries where we didn't know more than a few words of the language helped us recognize how large our French vocabulary has become.

-We now look at our French language skills as a glass half full instead of a glass half empty.
+We now look at our French language skills as a glass half full instead of half empty.